 For nearly two centuries, the United States has had a love affair with lever-action rifles.
-From Tom Mix and John Wayne to Tommie Lee Jones and Robert Duvall, the lever-gun has been a staple of American culture.
+From Tom Mix and John Wayne to Tommie Lee Jones and Robert Duvall, the lever-gun is a staple of American culture and an iconic tool of brush hunters across the country.
 One of the most widely spread but often forgotten of these designs is the Savage 99.

-Was Arthur Savage the most interesting man in the World?
+Arthur Savage, most interesting man in the world?

-Arthur William Savage was one of those strange renaissance men of the Steam Age.
-Born in Jamaica to Welsh parents he grew up around the world.
+Arthur William Savage was one of those strange Renaissance men of the Steam Age.
+Born in Jamaica to Welsh parents, he grew up around the world and lived a very active life to say the least.
 Never satisfied, Savage invented a torpedo, explored the Australian Outback (where he was held captive by aborigines), and was a railroad engineer for a time as well as a rancher before designing firearms.
 You get the idea that while he may have not have always drank beer, when he did he preferred Dos Equis.

 While many liked Arthur’s lever action, the Krag-Jorgensen designed bolt-action rifle edged it out in the Army’s trials.
 The Krag was a slightly modified design similar to the ones adopted by the Royal Danish Army.
 The Savage was lighter and could be fired rapidly but could not be topped off while still ready to fire, fired awkwardly from a prone position, and was seen as overly complicated when compared to the Krag.

 Not to be let down, Savage improved his design and in 1895, he submitted a modified version of his rifle, made by Marlin, to the New York National Guard for testing.
-While he won the contract, it was later overturned and his design remained unaccepted.
+While he won the contract, it was later overturned as a result of unrelated political tensions and his design remained unaccepted.
+As a result, the NY National guard were equipped with single-shot Trapdoor Springfield rifles during the Spanish-American War.

 Savage formed his own company in 1894, turned to the commercial market, and redesigned his military rifle as a sporter.
 With the addition of another innovation, a cocking indicator on the top of the tang that would let the user know even in the dark if the weapon was ready to fire, the Savage 99 was born.